zerotrickpony/helloelectron/README.md

 Consider **not** using Electron if:

 - You want to deliver only mobile apps.
 Consider Fluttr or Instant apps.
 - You want to deliver game-like 3D graphics.
-Consider Unity.
+Consider Godot or Unreal.
-- You want a "write once" app that deploys to MacOS, iOS, Android, Windows, etc. Consider Unity.
+- You want a "write once" app that deploys to MacOS, iOS, Android, Windows, etc. Consider Godot, Fluttr, or just write multiple apps.
 - You don't really need any native-only facilities, such as opening a server socket or accessing the user's local disk carte blanche.
 If you just need a GUI, consider delivering as a web page, it will be less work and your users will be able to access it more easily.